hapax/hapax.github.io/outreach.md

 #### Teaching

-I did a lot of teaching in maths department, and a little in the school of physics, at the University of Melbourne, 2013--2017.
+From 2013--2017, I did a lot of teaching at the University of Melbourne.

 - [*Physical systems*](https://archive.handbook.unimelb.edu.au/view/2016/phyc20014) (2016).
 I wrote and conducted tutorials for a second year course on classical mechanics and Fourier analysis.